(set: $name to

 * [[George has devoured all my energy.->languishing]]

-<blockquote>Is there pain associated with your symptoms?
+* [[I’ve heard that I can get George to back off by acting more assertive.->You have six seconds]]<blockquote>Is there pain associated with your symptoms?
 In what part of your body are you feeling discomfort?
 Is the pain consistent, or does it vary across the day?
 Has the pain gotten better or worse since you first became aware of it?
 (A lot of the damage from virus initiated conditions like long COVID, comes with a pretty significant amount of peripheral nerve damage and there can be pretty intense pain that goes along with that.
 I don't have to tell you that pain is exhausting.)

 — intake interview excerpt from <a href="https://www.insidehighered.com/sites/default/server_files/media/LongCOVID_Workbook.pdf" target="_blank">Supporting Students with Long COVID</a>, p.
 20</blockquote>